gammasoft71/Examples_Win32/src/Application/README.md

 # Application

-This example demonstrates the use of Gtk::Application class.
+This example demonstrates the use of GetMessage and DispatchMessage loop.

 ![GitHub Logo](../../docs/Pictures/Application.png)